 The white wines of Provence have long been the darlings of Provençal restaurateurs, going perfectly with Mediterranean cuisine and its fish.
 The white wines of Provence spoil us with their subtlety and finesse.
 They offer us a brilliant pale yellow color with green reflections.
 On the nose, this wine is discreet and sometimes emits aromas of citrus, flowers, and even some spices like pepper.
 They are structured, fresh and are also suitable for aging.
 For gastronomy, a white wine of Provence will perfectly accompany a good bouillabaisse!

 The white grapes of Provence include: Rolle, Ugni Blanc, Bourboulenc, Clairette, Marsanne, Roussanne and Grenache Blanc.
-There are also the Bordeaux grape varieties of Sauvignon Blanc and Semillon (which are sanctioned in some regions.)
+There are also the Bordeaux grapes of Sauvignon Blanc and Semillon (which are sanctioned in some regions.)
 Regional grapes such as Pascal, Terret Blanc, Spagnol and Pignerol are still used but are rapidly disappearing.

-Most of the traditional red grapes used in Provence can be found elsewhere in France, including Grenache Noir, Syrah, Mourvèdre, Carignan, Cinsault, Counoise, Tannat and Cabernet Sauvignon.
+Most of the traditional red grapes used in Provence can be found elsewhere in France, including: Grenache Noir, Syrah, Mourvèdre, Carignan, Cinsault, Counoise, Tannat and Cabernet Sauvignon.
 There are, however, red varieties unique to Provence, including Tibourne, Braquet, Calitour, Folle Noir and Barbaroux.